-Finding 2016-006 - 84.367 Improving Teacher Quality State Grants testing.
+Corrective Action: Corrective action has been completed, all payroll expenditures are now selected for testing.
 Of the 40, 12 were salaried employees for which the time and effort certification requirement applies.
 4 of the 12 had not completed the time and effort certifications prior to audit fieldwork.
-As the District was able to obtain certifications for all selected, there are no likely questioned costs.